browserengineering/book/book/animations.md

         self.render()
 ```

-Animations will be started by diffing the old nad new  `style` of a node when
+Animations will be started by diffing the old and new `style` of a node when
 computing its style and checking whether it has the `transition` CSS property
 and that its value matches the style property updated.